fscorrupt/awesome-stars/README.md

 - [ferdium/ferdium-server](https://github.com/ferdium/ferdium-server) - The server component that can either be self-hosted or hosted for general purpose - for use with the ferdium thick client.
 - [BetterDiscord/BetterDiscord](https://github.com/BetterDiscord/BetterDiscord) - Better Discord enhances Discord desktop app with new features.
 - [dec0dOS/zero-ui](https://github.com/dec0dOS/zero-ui) - ZeroUI - ZeroTier Controller Web UI - is a web user interface for a self-hosted ZeroTier network controller.
-- [open-source-labs/Docketeer](https://github.com/open-source-labs/Docketeer) - An easy-to-use GUI for Docker that allows developers to manage Docker containers and monitor crucial metrics.
 - [rakibtg/docker-web-gui](https://github.com/rakibtg/docker-web-gui) - A simple web based GUI for managing Docker containers and images
 - [fmakawa/docker-web-ui](https://github.com/fmakawa/docker-web-ui) - A Docker UI to manage containers in a Web interface.
 - [Gameplex-Software/SkiffUI](https://github.com/Gameplex-Software/SkiffUI) - Create docker images at the click of a button, and manage your network with an easy to use UI